-Unlike taxis, customers cannot hail an Uber or Lyft driver on the street.
-Rather, customers download the Uber or Lyft app to their smartphone and arrange for a driver by interfacing with the app.
+Unlike taxis, customers cannot hail an Uber® or Lyft® driver on the street.
+Rather, customers download the Uber® or Lyft® app to their smartphone and arrange for a driver by interfacing with the app.
 Pricing for a ride can vary.
 Some rides can be cheaper than a standard taxi, and other rides can be more expensive.
-One unusual (and often controversial) aspect of Lyft’s operation is "surge" pricing, which boosts fare rates when the demand for rides increases.
+One unusual (and often controversial) aspect of rideshare pricing is "surge" pricing, which boosts fare rates when the demand for rides increases.

-If the negligent party was an Uber or Lyft driver, the most straightforward course of action would be against that person, who would refer the claim to the driver's personal insurance carrier -- just like most other car accident claims.
+If the negligent party was an Uber® or Lyft® driver, the most straightforward course of action would be against that person, who would refer the claim to the driver's personal insurance carrier—just like most other car accident claims.
 But alas, because the driver was driving for money, the situation gets very complicated.
-Unless the driver has a commercial policy, or has purchased a ride-sharing "endorsement" (available in a few states), the driver's personal policy will not cover.
-That's because the driver's insurance contract specifies that the driver will use the vehicle only for personal use--and ride sharing isn't personal use.
+Unless the driver has a commercial policy, or has purchased a ride-sharing "endorsement" (available in a few states), the driver's personal policy will not cover the accident.
+That's because the driver's insurance contract specifies that the driver will use the vehicle only for personal use—and ride sharing isn't personal use.
 The carrier will deny the claim.

-Fortunately for the injured person, Uber and Lyft responded to this untenable result by offering liability insurance to their drivers, which will kick-in when the driver's carrier denies the claim (drivers must submit the claim first to their own insurance carriers).
-So, legal responsibility aside, it's entirely possible to hold Uber or Lyft financially responsible when you're a non-negligent person in an accident caused by an Uber pr Lyft driver.
+Fortunately for the injured person, Uber® and Lyft® responded to this problematic scenario by offering liability insurance to their drivers, which will kick in when the driver's carrier denies the claim (drivers must submit the claim first to their own insurance carriers).
+So, legal responsibility aside, it's entirely possible to hold Uber® or Lyft® financially responsible when you're a non-negligent person in an accident caused by an Uber® or Lyft® driver.

 Both Uber® and Lyft® provide liability coverage for their drivers, and the companies have adopted very similar policies, with coverage that varies depending on when the accident occurs: